Omar facing closer-than-expected House primary in Minnesota - NewsBreak

 SPECIAL ELECTION AND PRIMARY ELECTION IN SOUTHERN MINNESOTA

-Voters in the 1st Congressional District in southern Minnesota were deciding two races related to the same seat.
+Voters in the 1st Congressional District in southern Minnesota will be weighing in on two races related to the seat.

-A special election pitted Republican Brad Finstad, who served in the U.S. Department of Agriculture during the Trump administration, against Democrat Jeff Ettinger, a former chief executive at Hormel Foods.
+In the special election, voters will choose between Republican Brad Finstad, who served in the U.S. Department of Agriculture during the Trump administration, and Democrat Jeff Ettinger, a former chief executive at Hormel Foods.
 Both won a May 24 special primary election for Hagedorn's seat, and Tuesday's winner will serve until January.

-Finstad and Ettinger will also face off for a full term in the district, which includes Rochester and Mankato, after each secured their party's nomination Tuesday.
+Finstad and Ettinger will also face off for a full term in the district, which includes Rochester and Mankato.

-The special election remained too early to call, though.
-Ettinger faces mostly token opposition, but Finstad is expecting a strong challenge from state Rep. Jeremy Munson, whom he just narrowly defeated in the special election primary.

 Munson has the support of Texas Sen. Ted Cruz and Ohio Rep. Jim Jordan.
 He has said he doesn't think President Joe Biden's victory was legitimate, despite federal and state election officials, courts and Trump's own attorney general saying there was no credible evidence the election was tainted.